status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 ## Advanced

-### Skip syncing the history of deposits
+### Sync deposit history

-The recently standardized Beacon API endpoint `/eth/v1/beacon/deposit_snapshot` allows a client to skip downloading the entire history of deposit by downloading a small snapshot of the state of the validator deposit contract.
-To take advantage of this functionality, make sure you are syncing against a beacon node which supports it (e.g. Nimbus 22.12.0 or later) and specify the the command line option `--with-deposit-snapshot` when executed the `trustedNodeSync` command.
+!!! note ""
+    This feature is available from `v22.12.0` onwards

+The `--with-deposit-snapshot` allows syncing deposit history via REST, avoiding the need to search the execution client for this information and thus allowing the client to more quickly start producing blocks.

+!!! note
+    The API endpoint for downloading this information was recently added to the Beacon API specification and is available on nodes running Nimbus v22.12.0 and later.
+For other checkpoint sources, consult their documentation with regards to the `/eth/v1/beacon/deposit_snapshot` endpoint.

 !!! tip
     It's safe to always specify this option.
 Nimbus will produce a warning if the specified beacon node doesn't support the required endpoint.
 Future versions of Nimbus will enable the option by default.

 ### Delay block history backfill

-By default, both the state and the full block history will be downloaded from the trusted node.
+By default, both state and block history will be downloaded from the trusted node.

 It is possible to get started more quickly by delaying the backfill of the block history using the `--backfill=false` parameter.
 In this case, the beacon node will first sync to the current head so that it can start performing its duties, then backfill the blocks from the network.